-- 8.1 The max score is 10.
-Decimals are allowed.
-Artistic scoring in the Free Test is in divided into 2 parts, the structure of the Free Test and choreography of the freestyle exercises. - 8.2 The artistic score of the freestyle should combine exercises and transitions into a presentation with an interesting beginning, several high points and an interesting ending.
-The progressive development of an exercise or block of exercises out of one phase and into another contributes to the artistic value. - 8.3.
-Technical aspects of the artistic score include: - Transitions - Balanced use of space: use of all areas of the horse's back, neck and croup - Variety in the position of exercises in relation to the horse and in the direction of the movements - Variety of exercises, originality and ingenuity, calculated risk - An even balance between static and dynamic exercises - Harmony with the horse - Music interpretation, movements in harmony with the music - 8.4.
+- 7.3.
+Technical aspects of the artistic score include: - Transitions - Balanced use of space: use of all areas of the horse's back, neck and croup - Variety in the position of exercises in relation to the horse and in the direction of the movements - Variety of exercises, originality and ingenuity, calculated risk - An even balance between static and dynamic exercises - Harmony with the horse - Music interpretation, movements in harmony with the music - 7.4.
 See the VASA Guidelines for scoring criteria.